Did you know: Reading to your child for 20 minutes a day can increase their lifetime earnings by £280,000?

 The first day at school can be scary; a brand new building and new faces are a lot to take in.
 Reading at home with your child gives them the advantage of reading out loud in a classroom as they will already be prepared by the home environment.
 The repeated act of reading every day reinforces their reading ability, building their confidence and allows your child to feel comfortable when reading out loud in the classroom.

-Then it gets really interesting.
 Fielding concludes that “a mom or dad, sister or brother, who reads twenty minutes a day with a child from birth can first increase their chance of high 3rd-grade reading skills and then of high school graduation.
-When that chance increases by 2/3rds, the child’s probable increased lifetime earnings increase by $220,000.”
-However, this was from data taken from the World Almanac and Book of Facts (1998, 95): for earning levels by education levels.
-With adjusted inflation, in 2018, high school graduates stand to earn over $500,000 dollars more than dropouts.
+When a child graduates high school, the child’s probable increased lifetime earnings increase by $220,000, or £170,000.”

 Research done in the UK indicates a similar trend.
 In The Value of Basic Skills in the British Labour Market, research undertaken in 2007 states that “Level 1 literacy is associated with having 15% higher earnings”.